f5devcentral/f5xc-shop-demo/README.md

 - traffic and application vizualizations
 - HTTP request telemetry
 - event monitoring
-- WAAP and bot protection
+- WAAP
+- Bot Protection
+- Clientside defense
-- virtual kubernetes (vk8s) and edge workloads
+- Virtual kubernetes (vk8s) and edge workloads

 ## Getting Started
 You may clone this repo, provide your own _tfvars_ an deploy in any F5xc tenant.
 Deploys for F5xc sales demos tenants are done through Terraform Cloud.